Hawaiian Shrimp

 Variations

 • White wine.
-This is for an added flavor with enhanced acidity and slight sweetness to the shrimp.
+This is for added flavor, enhanced acidity, and a slight sweetness to the shrimp.

 • Ginger.
 It gives an earthy flavor.